Barangay Ginebra San Miguel: 2009–10 season

-2010–11
+2010–11 season

 Two-time Most Valuable Player Willie Miller signed a two-year contract with the Kings.
 Billy Mamaril then returned to the Kings after a stint with Air21 in exchange for a future draft pick.
 Three-time champion coach Siot Tanquingcen, rejoined the coaching staff of the Kings.

 To start building its future, with 11 players who were age 30 and over, the Kings picked three rookies.
 They drafted 2009 NCAA season MVP John Wilson from Jose Rizal University and 2009 NCAA Finals MVP Jimbo Aquino from San Sebastian College in the first round and University of the East's Robert Labagala in the second round of the 2010 PBA draft.
 They also released Paolo Bugia, John Ferriols, Kevin White and Junjun Cabatu and traded Sunday Salvacion to Barako Bull for a future first round draft pick.
 They signed its three rookies after a week, giving Ginebra a mixture of youth and experienced backcourt.
 Wilson and Aquino were given similar two-year contracts worth P5.7 million, while Labagala got a one-year deal worth P800,000.
 On July 18, 2011, Miller was traded to Air21 in exchange for Niño Canaleta and a 2012 future draft pick.

-2011–2012 season
+2011–2012 season: Last season as the Kings

 After a lackluster previous season, assistant coach Tanquingcen was named co-head coach, alongside head coach Uichico.
 After the news that Hatfield left the Kings due to personal matters, the team selected Reil Cervantes and James Martinez in the 2011 PBA draft, but only kept Cervantes due to the guard heavy roster.
 Helterbrand signed only a one – conference contract extension, due to his desire to find out if he "still had it" and if he does not, he announced that he would retire after the conference.

 The Kings drew flak that season for starting the younger, inexperienced guards such as Wilson and Labagala instead of holdovers Caguioa and Helterbrand, a move intended by Tanquingcen to speed up the development of the younger guns of Ginebra.
 Because of that, the Kings managed to barely escape two rival teams successively, as well as experience a two-game losing streak right after.

 On November 16, the Philippine Basketball Association commissioner Chito Salud approved a trade that sent Allein Maliksi and former Rookie of the Year Rico Maierhofer to Ginebra, while Jimbo Aquino and 2013 1st round pick of Ginebra will be given to Barako Bull Energy, and 2002 1st overall pick Yancy de Ocampo and the 2012 2nd round pick of Ginebra will go to B-Meg Llamados.

 The Kings finished fifth in the 2011–12 Philippine Cup eliminations with a 9–5 record.
 They entered the quarterfinals but they were defeated by Rain or Shine in a best-of-three series.